h-yung/react-tmg/README.md

 ## Day 2
 Have only been using `return` for elements and not at all inside 'handler' functions.
 So much better with hooks because you don't have to deal with the need to .bind anything (classes usage).

+## Day 3 (day-3-loading)
+I'm not successfully fooling Suspense or able to use React.lazy to simulate in current setup.
+Currently the "loader" is therefore not a good representation of actual approach.